 - Labor and management cooperated to establish the Mental Health Project and construct a Company-wide support system (2007)

-- Mazda introduced occupational stress diagnoses known as "vitality checkups" for all employees to reveal individual and organization-level risks (2008)
+- Mazda has introduced occupational stress diagnoses known as "vitality checkups" for all employees to reveal individual and organization-level risks.
+Based on the results of these diagnoses, each division takes initiatives in promoting workplace improvements (Implemented annually since 2008)

 - Mental health training for managers is conducted on an ongoing basis.
-An "Advanced Course" involving applications of the basic training implemented in 2008 has been launched (2009)
+An "Advanced Course" involving applications of the basic training implemented in 2008 has been launched in 2009 (74 participants in FY March 2013)

-- Self-care seminar targeting third-year employees started (2010)
+- Self-care seminar targeting third-year employees (Implemented annually since 2010) (114 participants in FY March 2013)

 - Support for employees working in the affected areas by the Great East Japan Earthquake: a wide variety of support provided, including health support using physical condition check sheets and interviews via the Internet, and the distribution of first-aid kits to dealers (2011)